ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 # Try It

-TODO: Script in repo root
+* Clone the [repo](https://github.com/ptupitsyn/ignite-net-rust-interop): `git clone https://github.com/ptupitsyn/ignite-net-rust-interop`
+* Start an Ignite server node: `docker run -p 10800:10800 apacheignite/ignite`
+* Run `build-and-run.sh` script

 # Conclusion

-I think this is impressive!
+Impressive, isn't it?
 There is not much code, it is simple, and it performs well.

 The example is simplistic, of course - in a real-world scenario we would have to deal with complex data types, shared memory, resource lifetimes, and so on.

 However, by reusing Ignite.NET client, we avoid dealing with a much higher complexity of communicating with a cluster of multiple nodes with failover, partition awareness, cluster discovery, async network request handling, multiplexing, and much more.